TylerJH-IT/configure-ad/README.md

 <h3> Step 14: Join Client-1 to your domain part 2</h3>

-- Log back into Client-1 using Microsoft Remote Desktop as the original local admin
+- Log back into Client-1 using Microsoft Remote Desktop as yourself
 - Open the start menu and select settings > click system > About
 - On the right-hand side of the screen, select Rename This PC (Advanced) > Change
 - Under "Member of" select Domain